rydmike/rydmike.github.io/blog_flutter_linting.md

 The **lint** package includes excellent reasoning documentation for its lint rule choices in the source, allowing you to read and understand the author's rationale for the used choices.
-It also comes with a variant for packages, adding a few useful rules for public packages.
+It also comes with a variant for packages, adding a few more useful rules for public packages.

-Out of packaged linters **very_good_analysis**, starting from version 2.3.0 enables the most rules of the compared packaged linters.
-With 79.7% of available lint rules enabled, it is the most strict and "pedantic" of the compared packaged linters, at least if we exclude my own custom setup from the comparison.
-My personal choice for a packaged linter would be **very_good_analysis**, but that is because I like its very strict.
-The **lint** package is not far behind, with its recent 1.7.2 version it is at 72.9% of rules enabled.
-Close call, and the differences are not big.
+Out of packaged linters **very_good_analysis**, in version 2.4.0 enables the most rules of the compared packaged linters.
+With 87.5% of available lint rules enabled, it is the most strict and "pedantic" of the compared packaged linters, at least if we exclude my own custom setup from the comparison.
+My personal choice for a packaged linter would be **very_good_analysis**, but that is because I like it very strict.
+The **lint** package is not far behind, with its 1.7.2 version it is at 72.9% of rules enabled.
 You can use my comparison table to compare them all and each rule setting.

+I also find it interesting to follow what lint rules the Flutter SDK repo uses.
+Recently there has been many new rules enabled in the Flutter SDK as well.
+In the previous version (1.4.0) of the comparison table from September 10, 2021, to the current one (1.5.0), the Flutter repo (master channel) has gone from 129 to 146 enabled lint rules.

 If you want to stay on top of your linting rule setup yourself, then do as I do.
 Roll your own linting rule setup.
 Mostly I do this to use even stricter lint rules than current